supahcraig/redpanda_basics/k8s_cluster.md

 eksctl create iamserviceaccount \
     --name ebs-csi-controller-sa \
     --namespace kube-system \
-    --cluster $(LOGNAME)-redpanda \
+    --cluster redpanda \
     --attach-policy-arn arn:aws:iam::aws:policy/service-role/AmazonEBSCSIDriverPolicy \
     --approve \
     --role-only \
     --role-name AmazonEKS_EBS_CSI_DriverRole
 ```

-But it is throwing an error...lets see how far we can get beore it becomes a problem.
+But it is throwing an error because this service acct already exists...lets see how far we can get beore it becomes a problem.
+Solution would be to either create a new one OR somehow attach the already existing service acct to my new cluster.
 ERROR MESSAGE:

 ```